Skip to main content

 Set a 30-day review checkpoint to confirm progress.
 This is not a legal requirement.
 It is an operating control.

 At that checkpoint, verify deadlines are calendared, records are gathered, and a lead strategy is set.
-Also make sure at least one concrete action is complete, such as filing missing returns, answering a notice, preparing financial disclosures, or opening an IRS communication channel.
+Also make sure one concrete action is complete, such as filing missing returns, answering a notice, preparing financial disclosures, or opening an IRS communication channel.
 If progress is weak, keep control of the case by narrowing scope, adding support, or replacing the lead.

 For more on workflow discipline, see The Best Tax Research Software for Accountants.
 If your next step is clarifying day-count and residency facts before you hire a pro, use the Tax Residency Tracker.